atlassian-archive/dataschool/dataschool/_chapters/fundamentals-of-analysis/types-of-data-analysis.md

 section: book
 title: Types of Data Analysis
 number: 10
 description: There are different types of analysis.
 Each is suited to different roles within a company, analyst, executive, data scientists, etc.
 authors:
-- author: _people/patrick-gibson.md
+- _people/patrick-gibson.md
 reviewers: []
 feedback_doc_url: ''
 image: ''